 The legacy of "Xifeng" is historical as well as formal.
 It brings to the fore the question of how to deal, in writing, with women's agency at a time when the constraints on that agency remained, as ever, unrelenting, especially in the form of popular conceptions.
 To this question, Bing Xin supplied the experimental answer of constructing a feminine psychic interiority, in which it is the woman character's act of self-examination that may be seen as the beginning of an alternative form of empowerment.
 Yet what remains unresolved in this legacy is precisely the self-contradictory form taken by this empowerment.
 In the midst of action and mobility, and professional achievement, pangs of self-doubt, self-denigration, and self-beratement slowly thicken into a kind of subjecthood with unmitigated-and seemingly unmitigable-feelings of sadness.
 It is not the unfree woman but the free woman who feels herself trapped.
-Is this affective overdetermination, which occupies such a central place in the narrative, also an ideological overdetermination?
+Is this affective overdetermination?
 The implications of this question are rich and weighty, and far from having been exhaustively scrutinized.
 Perhaps because of this, several if not all of the (coded) features of Bing Xin's little piece continue to reappear in different versions even in contemporary cultural representations of modern Chinese women.